 colestipol tablet - oral, Colestid (cont.)

-SIDE EFFECTS: Constipation, stomach pain/cramping, gas, nausea, and vomiting may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.To help prevent constipation, maintain a diet adequate in fiber, drink plenty of water, and exercise.
-If you become constipated while using this drug, consult your pharmacist in selecting a stool softener or a laxative.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: trouble swallowing, unusual bleeding/bruising.A very serious allergic reaction to this drug is rare.
+SIDE EFFECTS: Constipation, stomach/abdominal pain, gas, nausea, and vomiting may occur.
+If any of these effects persist or worsen, tell your doctor or pharmacist promptly.To prevent constipation, eat a diet adequate in fiber, drink plenty of water, and exercise.
+If you become constipated while using this drug, consult your pharmacist for help in selecting a stool softener and/or a laxative.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these rare but serious side effect occurs: difficulty swallowing, chest pain/pressure, severe stomach/abdominal pain, unusual bleeding/bruising, rapid breathing, confusion.A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Report Problems to the Food and Drug Administration